gitlabhq/gitlabhq/doc/user/project/integrations/webhooks.md

 When that event occurs, the source app makes an HTTP request to the URI configured for the webhook.
 The action taken may be anything.
 Common uses are to trigger builds with continuous integration systems or to notify bug tracking systems.

+Webhooks can be used to update an external issue tracker, trigger CI jobs, update a backup mirror, or even deploy to your production server.
-Webhooks are available **per project** for GitLab Community Edition, and **per project and per group** for **GitLab Enterprise Edition**.
+They are available **per project** for GitLab Community Edition, and **per project and per group** for **GitLab Enterprise Edition**.

-In most cases, you'll need to setup your own [webhook receiver](#example-webhook-receiver) to receive infomation from GitLab, and send it to another app, according to your needs.
-We already have a [built-in receiver](http://docs.gitlab.com/ce/project_services/slack.html) for sending [Slack](https://api.slack.com/incoming-webhooks) notifications _per project_.
+Navigate to the webhooks page by going to your project's **Settings ➔ Integrations**.

 ## Use-cases

 - You can setup a webhook in GitLab to send a notification to [Slack](https://api.slack.com/incoming-webhooks) every time a build fails, for example
 - You can [integrate with Twilio to be notified via SMS](https://www.datadoghq.com/blog/send-alerts-sms-customizable-webhooks-twilio/) every time an issue is created for a specific project or group within GitLab
 - You can use them to [automatically assign labels to merge requests](https://about.gitlab.com/2016/08/19/applying-gitlab-labels-automatically/).

-## Description

-Project webhooks allow you to trigger a URL if for example new code is pushed or a new issue is created.
-You can configure webhooks to listen for specific events like pushes, issues or merge requests.
-GitLab will send a POST request with data to the webhook URL.

-Webhooks can be used to update an external issue tracker, trigger CI jobs, update a backup mirror, or even deploy to your production server.

-Navigate to the webhooks page by going to your project's **Settings ➔ Integrations**.

 ## Webhook endpoint tips